What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 Are there any circumstances where a minimum price may be set for the shares in a target company?

-In a takeover, the minimum price the acquirer can offer is at least equal the maximum consideration that the acquirer or an associate provided, or agreed to provide, for a security in the bid class in the four months before the date of the bid.
+In a takeover, the minimum price the acquirer can offer must be at least equal to the maximum consideration that the acquirer or an associate provided, or agreed to provide, for a security in the bid class in the four months before the date of the bid.
+There are also various other rules which can impact on pricing.

-In a private M&A transaction, the target company’s shareholders’ agreement may set minimum price requirements.
+In a private M&A transaction, the target company’s constitution or shareholders’ agreement may set minimum price requirements.

 Is it possible for target companies to provide financial assistance?